comsci-uwc-isak/unit-1-project-nabillnuqman/README.md

 fi
 ```
 **UpdateV2:**
-I have made a new app which instantly adds the folder into the desktop and gives the option to uninstall.
+I have made a new program which instantly adds the folder into the desktop and gives the option to uninstall.

 Evaluation
 -----------